SumiSastri/dev-blogs/docs/index.md

 These blogs do not cover mobile app development as it is not in the scope of my expertise or knowledge base.

+As part of my MSc, I am learning how to cite authors and sources for academic work - class work submissions, projects and exams.

 ### Disclaimer

 My only excuse for being here is I love what I do.
-I hope some part of this content helps you understand a day in the life of a web developer and code writer... at least, that's the way I define myself to my friends and family.
+I hope some part of this content helps you understand a day in the life of a web developer and code writer.

-My dev blogs are for guidance only, and a part of my self-education.
+I am using these blogs as a experimental environment for adding citations to these blogs, this is a work in progress My dev blogs are for guidance only, and a part of my self-education.

 If there are errors they are entirely my fault so please do your own research if you find any information incomplete or incorrect.